iOSGonzo/FBLAPrep/README.md

 FBLA101
 ===================

-FBLA101 is an iOS app for FBLA Mobile Application Development, will be displayed for judges at FBLA SBLC.
+FBLA101 is an iOS app for FBLA Mobile Application Development, will be displayed to judges at FBLA SBLC.

 Introduction
 -------------